merenlab/merenlab.org/_posts/miscellaneous/2017-03-05-zhou-salmonella.md

 ## A lovely anvi'o figure

 The rest of the pre-print is filled with very impressive stuff.
 Especially if you have been working with 16S data, and now slowly transitioning into metagenomics and/or comparative genomics, **please do yourself a favor and carefully read this great work**.
 Computational folk, relatively younger generation, and people who learned about the microbial world through marker genes have missed all these, and it is truly mind opening to see how much has already been done in microbiology before we came into it.
-I am fine assuming I am the only ignorant around here, but unfortunately I know I am not.
+I would have been happy to assume I am the only ignorant around here, but unfortunately I know that I am not.

+I am definitely looking forward to reading this work in its published form.

+{:.notice}
+**A self-correction ~2 hours after posting this online:** I wrote the sentence above, posted the blog online.
+Then [Aaron Darling](http://darlinglab.org/){:target="_blank"} appeared in my mind out of nowhere, and said "*it is already published, Meren, pre-prints **are** publications*".
+Yes, it is so true.
+Thanks, Aaron.
+But isn't it funny how much we shoot ourselves in the foot by assuming that the status *'published'* is some holy and magical designation that can only be assigned by journals *we* created by submitting our best work?
+Yes.
+No. This work is already published. *Well, but it is not peer-reviewed, Meren*.
+Fine, it is not yet peer-reviewed, but you know what, when I really think about it, I feel much better about it than I feel about some of the peer-reviewed work out there without any raw data.
+So that's that.
+Here I apologize for unintentionally making it sound as if pre-prints are any lesser publications, and punish myself with ten push-ups. *Proceeds to pay his debt*.

-I am definitely looking forward to reading this work in its full form.
-But the real reason I decided to take a better look at this work and started writing this blog post was this gorgeous figure:
+The real reason I decided to take a better look at this study by writing a blog post was this gorgeous figure:

 [![Zhemin_et_al_anvio]({{images}}/zhemin_et_al_anvio.png)]({{images}}/zhemin_et_al_anvio.png){:.center-img .width-60}

+{:.notice}
+[Nabil-Fareed Alikhan](https://www2.warwick.ac.uk/fac/med/staff/nfalikhan/) reminds me in the comments section under this post that they also have an interactive version of this figure on their own deployment of [anvi'server](http://anvi-server.org/){:target="_blank"} under Enterobase: [https://enterobase.warwick.ac.uk/anvio/public/zhemin/ParaC_pangenome](https://enterobase.warwick.ac.uk/anvio/public/zhemin/ParaC_pangenome){:target="_blank"}.

 The figure at the top shows the maximum-likelihood phylogeny of 50,000+ *S. enterica* genomes in the Enterobase, and at the bottom it shows the pangenome of Para C Lineage and mapping statistics of reads that likely belong to the Ragna genome.
 The story is already very interesting, but I can't take my eyes from the figure.